assisfery/tasks_api_adonisjs/README.md

-# Sword Health Tasks API
+# Tasks API in AdonisJS
 This is a project made in AdonisJS to manage Task.

 ## Features